Application deadline: February 1, 2019 at 2:00pm

 - Have hearing acuity for verbal communication from patients and healthcare team and to assess health needs through monitoring devices such as stethoscopes and cardiac monitors

 Space in the program is limited making acceptance competitive.
 Applicants will be evaluated on the following:

 - Interview (if selected)

 A crucial element for student success in a rigorous Medical Radiography program is the capability of academic achievement.
 A student’s history of academic performance is indicative of future academic achievement.
 Applicants will be evaluated based on their overall college GPA.

-Please note: The eligibility requirement for admission into the Dixie State University Radiologic Technology Program is a cumulative GPA of 2.7 for all of the Medical Radiography prerequisite/support courses.
+Please note: The eligibility requirement for admission into the Dixie State University Medical Radiography Program is a cumulative GPA of 2.7 for all of the Medical Radiography prerequisite/support courses.

 PSB Health Occupations Aptitude Exam is no longer a requirement for the Radiography Program and has been replaced by a panel interview for the top 20-25 highest-scoring applicants.
 The maximum score for this interview is 25 points, replacing the possible 25 points from the PSB Exam.

 Provide your work history and any health care employment experience and/or any volunteer time done for a health care facility, starting with your most recent position.
 This should be direct patient care experience.